-- Superceded by the Xbox One S with Project Scorpio on the way
+Superceded by the Xbox One S with Xbox One X on the way

 Xbox One – Two years after launch

 I think we’ll look back at 2016 as a landmark year for console gaming – the year when manufacturers ditched the whole idea of console generations to follow a more straightforward, less risky smartphone-like release model where you no longer abandon your existing hardware and customer base every five to seven years.
-It’s a move that’s already brought us the Xbox One S, and will in the near and not-so-near future deliver the PS4 Neo and Project Scorpio – consoles that will play the same games as your current one does, but make them look a whole lot better.
+It’s a move that’s already brought us the Xbox One S, PS4 Pro and the upcoming Xbox One X – consoles that will play the same games as your current one does, but make them look a whole lot better.